 Location: Issaquah, WA

-NOTE: This is a continuation from the first class started on September 9th.
-FOr more information on the start date of our next Twined Sala Bag class please sign up for our newsletter.
+NOTE: This is a continuation from the first class started on February 2.
+For more information on the start date of our next Twined Salla Bag class please sign up for our newsletter.
 Thanks!